vijaya-rathod/File-Management-System/README.md

 import shutil
 import datetime
 ```
 os: This library provides a way of interacting with the operating system.
-You can use it to perform various operations like create, rename or delete files and directories, get information about a file, list the contents of a directory, etc.
+We can use it to perform various operations like create, rename or delete files and directories, get information about a file, list the contents of a directory, etc.

 shutil: This library provides high-level operations on files and collections of files.
-You can use it to copy, move, rename, or delete files and directories.
+We can use it to copy, move, rename, or delete files and directories.

 datetime: This library provides classes for working with dates and times.
-You can use it to get the current date and time, format dates and times, perform arithmetic on dates and times, etc.
+We can use it to get the current date and time, format dates and times, perform arithmetic on dates and times, etc.

 ## File creation
 ### Users can create new files and provide them with a name and content.